Service Academy Nominations - FAQ

 What happens after I have completed my nomination file?

-Applicants who submit a completed nomination file will be scheduled for an interview on a date to be determined.
+Applicants who submit a completed nomination file will be scheduled for an interview in early December.

 What criteria is used in selecting candidates?